wp-plugins/publishupdate-button-at-bottom/readme.txt

 * PC Firefox :)
 * PC Opera :)
 * PC Edge :)
+* PC Safari :)

 I don't have access to a Mac.
+If you have Mac access and can test the plugin on your various browsers I'd be very grateful.
 This version is also not responsive.
 This will be implemented when I have the time!

 == Installation ==
-1. Upload 'Publish/Update Button At Bottom' to the '/wp-content/plugins/' directory
+1. Either install the plugin via the WordPress plugin screen or manually upload 'Publish/Update Button At Bottom' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-There are no Settings
+There are no Settings (yet!)

 == Screenshots ==
 1. This is how the plugin looks in the Post add/edit screen